 - Closed-toe footwear must be worn at all times.

-- Hats, hoods, bandanas, do-rags, combs/picks, sunglasses, or any items that may conceal a student’s identity CANNOT be worn in school at any time.
-Coats CANNOT be carried or draped on student’s arms.
+- Hoods, sunglasses, bandanas or any items that conceal a student’s identity CANNOT be worn in school at any time.
+Coats CANNOT be carried or draped over arms.

 - Students shall wear shirts that allow for participation in campus events.
 This includes collared shirts, blouses, business casual tops, solid-color T-shirts, and PRA spirit wear/college wear.